 All there is to know about the absinthe

 Absinthe is a herbaceous perennial plant that can grow up to 3 feet (1 meter) tall and that is famous for having given its name to a famous alcohol.

 Covered with silvery velvety hairs, it bears cute little yellow flowers all summer long.

-It is used in the garden for the positive impact it has on the growth of other plants, and also because it is a repellent against certain parasites.
+Garden use is common for the positive impact it has on growth of other plants, and also because it is a repellent against certain parasites.
 For that, it can either be prepared as a fermented tea or simply planted in the middle of the vegetable patch.